-For the identification of the monetary policy shocks, we rely on two alternative strategies, both considering the three-months Euribor as a good proxy for the policy rate, before the crises.5 Our first strategy is based on a recursive scheme (see Christiano, Eichenbaum, and Evans, 1999, for a discussion of this identification scheme) which implies that the indicators of euro area economic activity and prices and the US variables (these are the seven variables ordered above the Euribor in the VAR and in the table in Appendix A) can react to the monetary policy shock only after one month.
-Financial variables, instead (these are the variables ordered under the Euribor in the VAR and in the table in Appendix A), can react instantaneously to the monetary policy shock.
-Our second identification scheme is based on sign restrictions (Uhlig, 2005; Arias, Rubio-Ramirez, and Waggoner, 2014).
-The sign restrictions are imposed for three months and assume a negative correlation of the Euribor with M1, industrial production and the harmonized index of consumer prices and a positive correlation of the Euribor with the unemployment rate, bond and lending rates.
-We find that the choice of the identification scheme is immaterial for the purpose of interpreting the dynamics ensuing to cyclical shocks (although some differences emerge in the impulse responses to the monetary policy shocks themselves) and we consider the recursive scheme as our baseline in the rest of the paper.6
+For the identification of the monetary policy shocks, we rely on two alternative strategies, both considering the three-month EURI-BOR as a good proxy for the policy rate, before the crises.
+5 Our first strategy is based on a recursive scheme (see Christiano, Eichenbaum, and Evans 1999 for a discussion of this identification scheme) which implies that the indicators of euro-area economic activity and prices and the U.S. variables (these are the seven variables ordered above the EURIBOR in the VAR and in table 1 in the appendix) can react to the monetary policy shock only after one month.
+Financial variables, instead (these are the variables ordered under the EURIBOR in the VAR and in table 1 in the appendix), can react instantaneously to the monetary policy shock.
+Our second identification scheme is based on sign restrictions (Uhlig 2005; Arias, Rubio-Ramirez, and Waggoner 2014).
+The sign restrictions are imposed for three months and assume a negative correlation of the EURIBOR with M1, industrial production, and the harmonized index of consumer prices and a positive correlation of the EURIBOR with the unemployment rate, bond rates, and lending rates.
+We find that the choice of the identification scheme is immaterial for the purpose of interpreting the dynamics ensuing to cyclical shocks (although some differences emerge in the impulse responses to the monetary policy shocks themselves) and we consider the recursive scheme as our baseline in the rest of the paper.6 detailed set of monetary and credit variables, among others, which would still be difficult to achieve for the current generation of structural models.